Scholarships for Study Abroad Students

 - Michael B. Petrovich Memorial Scholarship

-A scholarship to aid students who plan to spend a semester or year studying abroad, and who will spend all or part of the study period in Eastern Europe, including Russia or the states of the former Soviet Union.
+The Petrovich scholarship aids students who plan to spend a semester or year studying abroad, and who will spend all or part of the study period in central or eastern Europe including Russia and the states of the former Soviet Union (first preference) or western Europe (second preference).
 The recipient will be chosen according to the following criteria: academic achievement, place of study and travel, and financial need.
-Interested students should obtain application forms from the Fried International Center or the Department of History, which administers the scholarship.
-Deadline: April 15 for a program starting next fall semester and October 15 for a program starting next spring semester.

 - National Security Education Program David L. Boren Undergraduate Scholarships

 The National Security Education Program was established by the National Security Education Act of 1991, which created the National Security Education Board, the National Security Education Program and resources to provide undergraduate scholarships, graduate fellowships and institutional grants.
 It is guided by a mission that seeks to lead in development of the national capacity to educate U.S. citizens, understand foreign cultures, strengthen U.S. economic competitiveness and enhance international cooperation and security.